 Passive Fire Protection

 - Fire-Resistant Walls and Floors: These structures help contain fires within a specific area, preventing the spread to other parts of a building.
+I’ve seen a warehouse fire get stopped cold by a properly rated firewall — impressive stuff when it works.

 - Fire Doors: Fire doors are specially constructed to withstand fire and heat, allowing safe egress and restricting the spread of fire and smoke.
+They’re heavier than you’d expect.
+If you’ve ever tried to prop one open with a doorstop, don’t — that defeats the entire purpose.

 - Fire Dampers: Installed in HVAC systems, fire dampers close automatically when detecting heat, stopping the spread of fire via ducts.
+These are the ones people forget about during inspections.

 Active Fire Protection